Principles of Statistical Inference in Online Problems: Discussion

-\citet{ljung1983} mentioned that ``many people regard the area (of recursive identification/estimation) to be a `bag of tricks' rather than a theory''.
-Indeed, existing online estimators are often found by sacrificing some statistical efficiency and studied on an algorithm-by-algorithm basis.
-Contrary to this approach, we presented a novel framework to understand and construct efficient nonparametric estimators for online problems.
-Our framework consisted of a flexible window decomposition, a principle-driven theoretical approach, and a common practical acceleration.
-To the best of our knowledge, this is the first attempt to characterize the form of online (LRV) estimators through sufficient conditions.
+\citet{ljung1983recursive} mentioned that ``many people regard the area (of recursive identification/estimation) to be a `bag of tricks' rather than a theory''.
+Indeed, existing online estimators are often found by sacrificing some statistical properties and studied on an algorithm-by-algorithm basis.
+Contrary to the first leading approach studied in \citet{wu2009recursive}, we presented a novel framework to study long-run variance estimators in a principle-driven way.
+To the best of our knowledge, this is the first attempt to characterize the form of online long-run variance estimators through sufficient conditions.
 The study of necessary conditions would be a theoretically important future direction.

-Using LRV as an exemplary estimand, we demonstrated how to construct an estimator that could be super or nearly optimal in the sense of \citet{rtacm}.
-It is impressive to see that requiring \(O(1)\)-time update does not harm the statistical efficiency, while further requiring \(O(1)\)-space update has practically negligible cost.
-The constructed estimator \hyperref[eq:LASER]{$\LASER(q,\phi)$} is also general as it was shown to be compatible with difference statistics \citep{dlrv}, automatic update \citep{rtacm}, and blocking for SGD \citep{zhu2021}.
-Other innovations that may be added, which are all potential directions, include but are not limited to prewhitening \citep{andrews1992}, weighted batch means \citep{liu2018}, and lugsail lag window \citep{vats2021}.
+On the other hand, the proposed estimator achieved high performance in a wide range of applications.
+The proposed principles and ideas also applied to problems beyond variance estimation.
+Two examples are the estimation of $v_q$ and online quantile regression in \cref{sec:practical-enhancements,sec:online-quantile-regression}, respectively.
+Other problems such as spectral density estimation \citep{xiao2011recursive} and nonparametric regression \citep{huang2014recursive} would be interesting for further investigation.